Fianax/citigroup_group4/client-manual/Client Manual - Consumer Accounts.md

 ## New York

-Within this section, your liability for the unauthorized use of your Citibank® Banking Card shall not exceed $50.
+Within this section, your liability for the unauthorized use of your CitibankÂ® Banking Card shall not exceed $50.

-## Citibank® Banking Card Zero Liability Protection
+## CitibankÂ® Banking Card Zero Liability Protection

-If your Citibank® Banking Card is used in conjunction with an unauthorized transaction your liability for unauthorized use as described above, will not exceed:
+If your CitibankÂ® Banking Card is used in conjunction with an unauthorized transaction your liability for unauthorized use as described above, will not exceed:

 - i. $0 if
-- · you report the loss or theft of your card promptly upon discovery of such loss or theft; and
+- Â· you report the loss or theft of your card promptly upon discovery of such loss or theft; and
-- · you exercised reasonable care in safeguarding your card from the risk of loss or theft; and
+- Â· you exercised reasonable care in safeguarding your card from the risk of loss or theft; and
-- · the account to which transactions initiated with your card were posted is in good condition; or
+- Â· the account to which transactions initiated with your card were posted is in good condition; or
 - ii.
 The lesser of $50 or the amount of money, property, labor or services obtained by the unauthorized user before notification to the bank if all conditions listed in section (i) above have not been met.

 ## Contact in Event of Unauthorized Transfer

-If you believe your Access Device has been lost or stolen call: CitiPhone Banking® at 1-888-CITIBANK or write: Citibank Client Services, P.O.
+If you believe your Access Device has been lost or stolen call: CitiPhone BankingÂ® at 1-888-CITIBANK or write: Citibank Client Services, P.O.
 Box 769004, San Antonio, Texas 78245-9989.
 You should also call the number or write to the address listed above if you believe a transfer has been made using the information from your check without your permission.

 ## Error Resolution and Notice Procedures for Claims or Questions concerning Consumer International Global Transfers and International Wire Transfers